addyosmani/backbone-fundamentals/backbone-fundamentals.md

 var myTodoRouter = new TodoRouter();
 ```

-As of Backbone 0.5+, it's possible to opt-in for HTML5 pushState support via `window.history.pushState`.
-This permits you to define routes such as http://www.scriptjunkie.com/just/an/example.
+Backbone offers an opt-in for HTML5 pushState support via `window.history.pushState`.
+This permits you to define routes such as http://backbonejs.org/just/an/example.
 This will be supported with automatic degradation when a user's browser doesn't support pushState.
-In this discussion we'll continue using the hashtag method.
+Note that it is vastly preferred that you're capable of also supporting pushState on the server side, although it is a little mroe difficult to implement.

 **Is there a limit to the number of routers I should be using?**